narun4sk/BH_OAuth/README.md

 *Features*:

 - Automatically refresh `rest_token` / `url` if `access_token` has expired.
-- Search the following entity types given a string containing search terms.
+- Search the following entity types given a string containing search terms:
+  - ClientContact
+  - JobOrder
+  - Candidate
+  - ClientCorporation
+  - Lead (if leadsAndOpportunitiesEnabled = true)
+  - Opportunity (if leadsAndOpportunitiesEnabled = true)
+  - To search through the phone numbers start query with the "+" and append last 8 digits.

 *Quick Example*: